dlueth/qoopido.demand/README.md

 ## Available plugins
 Beside the above mentioned handlers ```demand``` offers a variety of plugins with different aims.
 Currently ```demand``` provides the following loadable plugins:

- - Cookie: store module cache states in cookies to make them accessible for the server
+ - Cookie: store module cache states in cookies to exchange cache states with the server
  - LZString: compress/decompress localStorage content to safe space
  - SRI: adds sub-resource-integrity checks when loading modules